rgtoni94/CSN-Project/README.md

 1. Install Kali Linux and Metasploitable VMs into Virutal Box

-2. Remove Kali and Metaspoiltable from your network by changing Network option to Host-only Adapter, so that you don't leave your network vulnerable
+2. Remove Kali and Metasploitable from your network by changing Network option to Host-only Adapter, so that you don't leave your network vulnerable

 <img width="597" alt="SNIP-1" src="https://user-images.githubusercontent.com/98781636/167211743-03a9c129-4649-43f2-9e20-ebfc9032a972.PNG">